Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 **Preparation:**

+- Set `ARM_SUBSCRIPTION_ID` environment variable locally with the azure subscription id value.
-- Update `locals.tf` in `envs/dev/00-devops/` (inside the respective single-region or multi-region folder) to set the correct values for `subscription_id`, `github_organization_name`, `github_repository_name`, and the rest of variables before running this step.
+- Update `locals.tf` in `envs/dev/00-devops/` (inside the respective single-region or multi-region folder) to set the correct values for `github_organization_name`, `github_repository_name`, and the rest of variables before running this step.
 This ensures resources are created in the intended Azure subscription.

 Navigate to `envs/dev/00-devops/` and run: